nagar-akshay/nagar-akshay.github.io/_posts/2020-10-10-rented_physique.md

 Almost everything.
 I realized that there are very few things in life that require no maintenance.
 Everything else requires consistent time and effort to acquire, and then keep.

-And so, you have to consider what are you willing to pay for.
-I remember when the first time I had to replace a part in my motorcycle.
-I was talking about it to one of my two friends and he told me that if you want to keep an elephant as a pet, youâ€™ll have to feed it.

 Weigh in: 62.4 Kg